 - FAQ - Frequently Asked Questions

-- Can I use Faceit with Auto-Rig Pro or Rigify etc.?
+- Can I use Faceit alongside Auto-Rig Pro?

 - Does Motion Capture really only work with Apple devices!?

-Faceit will be able to process any character that does meet the prerequisites mentioned in Important Reads.
+Faceit will be able to process any character that does meet the prerequisites mentioned in Requirements to Geometry.
 If you're sure that your character fulfils the prerequisites and it still does not work, than please contact me.
-I am actively developing Faceit and I will try to fix it!
+I am actively developing Faceit and I will try my best to help you!

 Do I have to know rigging and animation?

 Yes (at least the basics).
 Faceit will try to do it for you, but for optimum results, you might have to clean some weights as in any other rigging process.
 You should know how to pose an armature to be able to tweak the generated expressions.
 See the tips and tricks if rigging and weighting in Blender is new to you.